 Meanwhile, LastPass only lets you play around with digits, letters, symbols, and similar characters.
 It's a much less flexible implementation that only increases your dependence on your password manager.

 If you're sharing a subscription service with someone else, NordPass adds a secure sharing function.
 You can select the particular password, type in the recipient's email address, and send the encrypted version of it.
 Once your friend downloads NordPass, it will be in the shared items folder.
 Then it will autofill when you visit the website without manually typing in or copying the data.
+Alongside, there's an Items Transfer feature.
+Enterprise users are able to create folders and share them with others, as well as easily reassign passwords or other sensitive information to a new item owner.

 You can also share passwords with other LastPass users.
 You can go to your vault, select the password you want to share, type in your recipient's email address, and send.
 The password entry is then shared across two accounts, just like with NordPass.